naqirraza99/CS-351L---AI-Lab1_2022574/Lab 4/README.md

 2. Upload the Titanic dataset (train.csv) into your working directory.
 3. Run the Python script for k-NN and Decision Tree models:
   - knn_titanic.py (k-Nearest Neighbors)
   - decision_tree_titanic.py (Decision Tree)

 4. The scripts will output:

   - Classification accuracy.
   - Precision, recall, and F1-score.
   - Graphical visualizations of the classification results and decision trees.

+# Installation Requirements

+  - Python 3.x
+  - Libraries:
+  - numpy
+  - pandas
+  - scikit-learn
+  - matplotlib
+  - seaborn

+You can install the necessary libraries using pip:

+**pip install numpy pandas scikit-learn matplotlib seaborn**

+# License

+This project is licensed under the MIT License.